Great Backyard Bird Count, Cornell Lab of Ornithology & Partners

 On the second Monday of each month, the Friends of Inks Dam National Fish Hatchery conducts a bird survey led by a team of experts.
 All HLBWS members are welcome to help with the survey.
 Be sure to dress for the weather and bring all that you will need for the morning (water, sunscreen, bug spray, binoculars, etc.).
 For more information about the bird surveys, please use the “Contact Us” form found here.

-If the weather permits, there will be an 8:00 a.m. pre-meeting bird walk at Haley Nelson Park, 200 Garden Trail in Burnet.
+If the weather permits, there is a pre-meeting bird walk at 8:00 a.m. at Haley Nelson Park in Burnet.

 Guided Bird Tour, Mitchell Lake Audubon Center (REPEATS weekly)